Skip to content

 You can customize your page after it’s created by AutoPage.
 You can even add macros to a page after it’s generated for more flexibility.

-There are three types of AutoPage macros for inserting content from Jira into your Confluence pages:
+There are four types of AutoPage macros for inserting content from Jira into your Confluence pages:

 This macro is suitable for most content.
 The Jira content will be placed inline, exactly where you position the macro.